OCEAN-215-2025/preclass/_sources/appendix/local_python.md

 ## Starting Jupyter lab

 Instead of JupyterHub, in a local installation you would like to view your Jupyter notebooks using JupyterLab.
-To view your notebook in JupyterLab, first change directory (again via `cd`) to the folder that contains your notebook.
+To view your notebook in JupyterLab, first change directory (again via `cd`) to the folder containing your notebook.
 Then, in the terminal, run:

 ```
 jupyter lab